ebmoon/oopsla23-artifact/README.md

 ## System Requirements

-* A 64-bit processor and operating system (amd64 machine recommended)
+* A 64-bit processor and operating system (linux/amd64 recommended)
 * Internet connection to download the artifact
 * Memory: 8GB RAM or higher is recommended
 * CPU (cores): CPU with four or more logical cores (3rd Gen Intel Xeon Scalable Ice Lake or better recommended)